 Shore Service Dogs

-They provide custom trained Service Dogs that help return mobility and independence to people’s lives.
-They also help you get financial help for the costs associated with getting and keeping a service dog.
+They provide custom trained service dogs that help return mobility and independence to people’s lives.
+They also help you get financial assistance for the costs associated with getting and keeping a service dog.